 Who is at risk due to lead from tap water?

 More than 15% of households in North America and 5% in Europe have lead exposure above recommended levels according to EPA and WHO.
 The main reason is lead pipes and jointures in older buildings but it could also come from the municipal water delivery system as in the case of Flint, Michigan.

 What is the risk?

 The biggest problem is that there is no safe level of lead.
 Exposure is especially bad for young children who are still developing.
-What makes it even worse is that it’s very difficult to test for lead in tap water. … Read more…
+What makes it even worse is that it’s very difficult to … Read more…

 Active Carbon is pretty miraculous in terms of it’s abilities to remove toxins, odor and bad taste from tap water.
 But understanding how and when it works can be complicated and confusing.